Azure/azure-sdk-for-net/sdk/confidentialledger/Azure.Security.ConfidentialLedger/README.md

     }
 }

-Console.WriteLine($"The latest ledger entry from the default sub-ledger is {latestDefaultSubLedger}"); //"Hello world 1"
+Console.WriteLine($"The latest ledger entry from the default collection is {latestDefaultSubLedger}"); //"Hello world 1"

-// The ledger entry written at subLedgerTransactionId is retrieved from the sub-ledger 'sub-ledger'. string subLedgerTransactionId = subLedgerPostOperation.Id;
+// The ledger entry written at subLedgerTransactionId is retrieved from the collection 'collection'. string subLedgerTransactionId = subLedgerPostOperation.Id;

-getResponse = ledgerClient.GetLedgerEntry(subLedgerTransactionId, "my sub-ledger");
+getResponse = ledgerClient.GetLedgerEntry(subLedgerTransactionId, "my collection");
 // Try until the entry is available. loaded = false;
 element = default;